Off Campus Access

 The library's EZProxy server is especially configured for library resources.
 You don't need to do anything special to access it: you will automatically be directed to the EZProxy log-in screen if you are off campus.
 Enter your Campus Computing ID and password.
 You do not need to make any changes to your browser's configuration.

 Once you have logged in using your Campus Computing ID, you will be able to access any of the library's restricted resources without having to log in again.
 Your log-in will expire after two hours of inactivity, or whenever you close your browser; after that you will be directed to the log-in screen again before you can access another restricted resource.

-To facilitate off-campus access to our online resources, add the EZProxy prefix http://login.ezproxy.library.ualberta.ca/login?url= in the web address.
+To facilitate off-campus access to our online resources, add the EZProxy prefix "http://login.ezproxy.library.ualberta.ca/login?url=" before the web address.

 Third Party EZProxy Browser Extensions

 Several third party browsers extensions are available to help access licensed material from off campus including: